 Screened in ID Screened in Policy / Objective Rationale for Potential Impact DSO1 Deliver at least 30% of all new homes in Castlebar within the existing built up footprint of the town.
-Possible construction and operational based impacts.
-While the policy is positive in its usage of utilising the built-up footprint of the town linking into older surface/stormwater systems can be problematic in itself.
-CAO2 Consider a variation of the development plan within a reasonable period of time, or to include such other mechanism, as may be appropriate, to ensure that the development plan will be consistent with the approach to climate action recommended in the revised Local Area Plan Guidelines when adopted or any other relevant guidelines.
-Open policy allowing for changes to plan.
+Possible construction and operational based impacts CAO2 Consider a variation of the development plan within a reasonable period of time, or to include such other mechanism, as may be appropriate, to ensure that the development plan will be consistent with the approach to climate action recommended in the revised Local Area Plan Guidelines when adopted or any other relevant guidelines.
 Construction and operation arising from alterations to existing plans TCP1 Ensure that new development in the town centre, and in particular, the opportunity areas comprise the highest of qualitative and design standards, complimenting the existing historical built fabric, or natural heritage, sustaining Castlebar as a town in which to live, work, invest in and do business.
-While the policy is positive in its usage of utilising the built-up footprint of the town, works will constitute development which could result in increased discharges to water to the Castlebar River both and construction at operational level.
-TCP2 Seek to develop and improve areas within the town that are in need of regeneration, renewal and redevelopment.
+May result in increased development, water based discharges TCP2 Seek to develop and improve areas within the town that are in need of regeneration, renewal and redevelopment.
 The Council will seek to apply, where appropriate, the provisions of the Urban Regeneration and Housing Act, Derelict Sites Act, and use Compulsory Purchase Orders and other active land management instruments, as appropriate, to facilitate regeneration, housing supply, employment opportunities and community facilities.
-While the policy is positive in its usage of utilising the built-up footprint of the town, works will constitute development which could result in increased discharges to water to the Castlebar River both and construction at operational level.
-TCO1 Encourage and facilitate the development of Opportunity Sites in Castlebar for a mixture of uses that will contribute to the regeneration, vibrancy, diversity, vitality, attractiveness, safety, liveability and compact growth of the town centre.
+May result in increased development, water based discharges TCO1 Encourage and facilitate the development of Opportunity Sites in Castlebar for a mixture of uses that will contribute to the regeneration, vibrancy, diversity, vitality, attractiveness, safety, liveability and compact growth of the town centre.
 In conjunction with this, proposed developments must demonstrate how they will interact within its context and the wider urban area.
-While the policy is positive in its usage of utilising the built-up footprint of the town and a variety of uses, works will constitute development which could result in increased discharges to water to the Castlebar River both at construction and operational level.
-TCO2 Continue to develop and implement the Castlebar Town Centre Regeneration Strategy, and encourage and facilitate the reuse and regeneration of derelict, vacant, backland and underutilised lands and buildings in the town centre through active land management for retail, residential and other mixed uses and where necessary through appropriate legislative mechanisms/instruments and / or by supporting the progression and delivery of projects funded by the Urban Regeneration and Development Fund and other appropriate funds to achieve this aim.
-While the policy is positive in its usage of utilising the built-up footprint of the town and a variety of uses, works will constitute development which could result in increased discharges to water to the Castlebar River both at construction and operational level.
-TCO4 Work with landowners and other stakeholders in the redevelopment of the identified 'opportunity sites' for appropriate town centre uses over the lifetime of the Plan.
-Possible construction and operational based impacts
+May result in increased development, water based discharges TCO2 Continue to develop and implement the Castlebar Town Centre Regeneration Strategy, and encourage and facilitate the reuse and regeneration of derelict, vacant, backland and underutilised lands and buildings in the town centre through active land management for retail, residential and other mixed uses and where necessary through appropriate legislative mechanisms/instruments and / or by supporting the progression and delivery of projects funded by the Urban Regeneration and Development Fund and other appropriate funds to achieve this aim.
+May result in increased development, water based discharges TCO4 Work with landowners and other stakeholders in the redevelopment of the identified (and any future) 'opportunity sites' for appropriate town centre uses over the lifetime of the Plan.
+Possible construction and operational based impacts EDO1 Engage with IDA Ireland and the Department of Enterprise, Trade and Employment in seeking to attract Foreign Direct Investment into Castlebar.
+May result in construction, increased development.
+EDP5 Support and facilitate the development of retail, retail services and niche retailing in the town centre area, including new/infill development and redevelopment of an appropriate scale.
+May result in construction, increased development.
+EDP10 Support the development of new tourist facilities or the upgrading / extension of existing tourist facilities May resulting construction/development based impacts.
+Tourism impacts can extend